omarandlorraine/stoc/README.md

 This run loads the program in examples/test3.asm at the address 0x0200, and disassembles it to the terminal.
 It then searches for another program which has the same result, and prints what it found.

+### Supported architectures
+So far, we've got a few varieties of 6502.
+These are:

+- *stoc-6502* which is a generic NMOS 6502, including the jmp indirect bug, but does not use any of the illegal opcodes
+- *stoc-6510*, another NMOS 6502, and has some of the same illegal opcodes that the Commodore 64 guys use
+- *stoc-65c02*, targets the later CMOS chips with extra opcodes like `phx` and so on
+- *stoc-2a03*, basically the same as stoc-6502 but has no decimal mode.
+Dead-code elimination here will remove instructions `sed` and `cld`.

 ### Exhaustive search strategy
 The exhaustive search strategy (implemented in `exh.c`) tries to find a solution by iterating over all possible instructions for each instruction in the program.
 First, it tries all programs containing 1 instruction.
 Then it tries all programs containing two instructions.
 Then three, and keeps going in this way until it finds a program by calling the equivalence tester, when it stops and prints the program.
 This means that the program it finds is always the shortest possible program, as measured in lines of assembly.